75 mm Reșița Model 1943: Description

 The gun combined the muzzle brake, recoil and firing mechanisms and split-trail carriage of the ZiS-3, the barrel, rifling and cartridge chamber of the Vickers/Reşiţa Model 1936 anti-aircraft gun and the projectile chamber of the Pak 40.
 It had a gun shield that consisted of two 6 mm plates separated by a 20 mm gap.
 It had only 680 parts, almost as few as the 610 of the ZiS-3, but far fewer than the 1200 of the Pak 40.
 It had a higher muzzle velocity and thus greater penetrative power than the Pak 40.
 It therefore combined virtues of both the ZiS-3 and Pak 40.
 1100 guns were ordered on 10 December 1943 from Uzinele și Domeniile Reșița, Astra in Brașov and Concordia in Ploiești.

 The 75 mm Reșița Model 1943 fired a 6.6 kg armor-piercing shell at 1030 m/s.
-Penetration test consisted of eight armored shields with a thickness of 10 cm placed as follows: the first four were 300 meters (arranged at an angle of 30º), the other three at 500 meters (same angle) and the last one at 1000 meters (in position The engineer captain Eugen Burlacu was in charge of the firing with the "b" variant of the prototype no. 2.
+Penetration tests consisted of eight armored shields with a thickness of 10 cm placed as follows: the first four were 300 meters (arranged at an angle of 30º), the other three at 500 meters (same angle) and the last one at 1000 meters (in position The engineer captain Eugen Burlacu was in charge of the firing with the "b" variant of the second prototype.
 These were nine (the first shot on the shield at 1000 meters did not reach the target) and they lasted a total of one minute and twenty seconds.
 The performance of the cannon was as follows: complete destruction of the first four shields at 300 meters, complete penetration of the three at 500 meters and penetrating the one at 1000 meters.
 However, this high muzzle velocity came at the cost of a very short barrel life, only 500 rounds, compared to the 6000 of a Pak 40.
 Its ammunition combined features of shells used by the Pak 40 and the Vickers/Reșița Model 1936 anti-aircraft gun, although this raises the issue of exactly how the Reșița Model 1943 achieved such velocities.
 The Pak 40 had a muzzle velocity of 990 m/s when firing the light-weight, tungsten-cored Pzgr 40 shell, but the only data for the Reșița give a shell weight of 6.6 kg, which is roughly equivalent to the Pak 40s full-sized 6.8 kg Pzgr 39 shell that was fired at a mere 792 m/s.
 Unfortunately detailed specifications for the Reșița's ammunition haven't been discovered so that question will have to remain unanswered.